fifiinart/AlphaTen/README.md

-# AlphaTen
+# Alpha Ten
-A little discord bot in discord.py rewrite.
+This is a discord bot!